eth-cscs/cray-network-stack/examples/container/comm-fwk/README.md

 ## Contents

-- CUDA 12.8.1 (including other dependencies like CUDNN and NCCL from the NVIDIA Docker Hub image)
+- CUDA 12.8.1 (including other dependencies like NCCL from the NVIDIA Docker Hub image)
 - GDRCopy 2.5
 - XPMEM (commit 0d0bad4e1d07b38d53ecc8f20786bb1328c446da - corresponds to version 2.6.5-36 in Spack)
 - Libfabric 2.1.0 with the following providers explicitly enabled: